 Sensitivities were applied to each forecast.
-In order for a potential impairment to arise, either to goodwill and identifiable intangible assets arising on acquisition or to non-current assets in the subsidiaries, forecast sales volumes would have to fall by 4% to 15%.
+In order for a potential impairment to arise, either to the cost of investment in subsidiaries or to intercompany receivables forecast sales volumes would have to fall by 4% to 15%.
 The forecasts did not indicate an impairment when a discount rate of 18% was applied.

-No impairments were therefore considered necessary in the period ended 31 March 2020.
+No impairments were therefore considered necessary in the period ended 31 March 2021.